Customers demand seamless experiences across channels, so social media and customer service teams must collaborate to boost the customer experience.

 In this digital economy, customer service is a core component of the customer experience.
 But how do you bring this ‘up to speed’ for the decade to come?
+Enter digital customer service.

-For a long time, personal aftercare simply consisted of face to face contact.
+For a long time, customer aftercare simply consisted of face to face contact.
 If something was wrong with the product, you just went back to the shop where you received information, and maybe even a new product.
 Every shop had a human face, and an orderly one-on-one contact took place.

 All of this changed in the eighties and nineties of the last century.
 Large retail chains popped up everywhere, and home deliveries started taking off.
 Shops became more anonymous and the same applied to customer service, which usually took place by telephone and was centralized via huge call centers.
 Minute-long telephone waiting queues were no exception.